 Outdoor Program Center volunteers are eligible for the AMC's Stewardship Society.
 The annual Stewardship Society Awards honor AMC volunteers who carry on the tradition of public service, typically volunteering on trail work, conservation, education, or other stewardship projects.
 There are two Stewardship awards: the Marian Pychowska Award, recognizing 96+ hours of service, and the Warren Hart Award, recognizing 224+ hours of service.
 All hours for Alpine Stewards, Information Volunteers, Program Volunteers, and Volunteer Naturalists count toward eligibility.
-Learn more about these two awards and access the tally sheet through the Pychowska Award or Hart Award pages in the Volunteer Awards section of AMC's website: http://www.outdoors.org/volunteer/volunteer/volunteer-awards/index.cfm.
+Learn more about these two awards and access the tally sheet through the Pychowska Award or Hart Award pages in the Volunteer Awards section of AMC's website.
 If you have or will volunteer at least 96 hours this year, please submit your Stewardship Society tally sheet by December 1st.